Lordbooker/linux-g13-driver/README.md

 ( The Java Part (GUI) is still the Original from Jim Gupta.
 I am no Java Developer.)

 The Driver needs a Ruleset to work.
 There are (at this point) no standard bindings for the G-Keys.
-If you don't want to use des GUI App, just copy the Folder ".g13" to your 'home' Directory an you be able to use Tools like "Input Remapper" to make your own sets.
+If you don't want to use des GUI App, just copy the Folder ".g13" from /bindings to your 'home' Directory an you be able to use Tools like "Input Remapper" to make your own sets.

 Else, Run the config tool first!